-For its non-participating business, the Company seeks to make prudent assumptions about its future experience based on current market conditions and recent experience.
-The approach used to set non-participating assumptions is generally similar to that previously used to determine the assumptions used for UK based Solvency I. Assumptions incorporate prudent margins in excess of the Company's best estimate assumptions to reduce the possibility of actual experience being less favourable than assumed.
+The Company writes only non-participating business and it seeks to make prudent assumptions about its future experience based on current market conditions and recent experience.
+The approach used to set non-participating assumptions is generally similar to that previously used to determine the assumptions used for UK based Solvency I. The assumptions incorporate prudent margins in excess of our best estimate assumptions to minimise the possibility of actual experience being less favourable than assumed.